RapidOS-Community/RapidOS/README.md

 - **Description**: Maximum performance optimized for gaming and intensive tasks, with reduced stability.
 - **Features**: Best for gaming, less stable than other versions.

+All these options can be selected within the playbook under custom features!

 ## How to Get Started? :rocket:

 RapidOS is currently in development and will be available soon.
 Our system will be based on [AME Wizard](https://ameliorated.io/), a powerful tool that allows you to apply custom **playbooks** to your Windows installation.
 A playbook is a set of scripts and configurations that modify your system according to your preferences.
 With RapidOS, you can use our playbook in the future to transform your Windows experience in a few easy steps.